4 Essential Skills

 by Dr. Richard T. Alpert, Ph.D.

-From our increasingly diverse domestic workforce to the globalization of business, cultural competence is arguably the most important skill for effective work performance in the 21st century.
+From our increasingly diverse domestic workforce to the globalization of business, cultural competence is arguably the most important skill for diversity in the workplace training.

 Cultural competence, in brief, is the ability to interact effectively with people from different cultures.
 This ability depends on awareness of one’s own cultural worldview, knowledge of other cultural practices and worldviews, tolerant attitudes towards cultural differences, and cross-cultural skills.